mslinn/sbt-native-packager/README.md

 ## Installation ##

-Add the following to your `project/plugins.sbt` file:
+Add this to your project's `build.sbt`:

+    resolvers += "micronautics/scala on bintray" at "http://dl.bintray.com/micronautics/scala"

-    addSbtPlugin("com.typesafe.sbt" % "sbt-native-packager" % "0.6.2")
+    libraryDependencies += "com.micronautics" %% "sbt-native-packager" % "0.6.3" withSources()

 Then, in the project you wish to use the plugin, You need to select what kind of project you are packaging: